The list of the best Agile metrics for measuring Agile project success

 Logically, you don’t want to measure one facet to the detriment of other info.
 There is also no need to measure too many things and diffuse the focus of your team.

-That’s why initially you have to determine your company’s success levers.
+That’s why initially you have to determine your company’s success criteria.
 Try to agree on what measures should be used to track the success of the company or a project.
+Here’re some examples:

-- Productivity – about getting more done with the same resources or at the same time.
+- Productivity: about getting more done with the same resources or within the same time.

 The List of the Best Agile KPIs and Metrics